manchalarushika/Research-and-Development-AI-Flam-/README.md

 ---

 ### Step 7: Recomputing Best t and L1 Score
-Once final θ, M, and X were found, t was re-optimized for all points, and the **mean L1 loss** was recalculated.
+Once final Theta, M, and X were found, t was re-optimized for all points, and the **mean L1 loss** was recalculated.
 A lower L1 score means the predicted curve closely follows the actual data.

 ---